 Use of Drones

-New Transport Canada drone rules in effect on June 1, 2019
+New Transport Canada drone rules in effect from June 1, 2019

-Transport Canada has new rules for flying your drone safely and legally.
+Transport Canada has rules for flying your drone safely and legally.
 Visit their website to learn more.
-The City has updated the Drone Flyover Request Application Form to reflect the new rules and expects all drone pilots to meet the new regulations.
+The City has updated the Drone Flyover Request Form to reflect Transport Canada's rules and expects all drone pilots to meet the regulations.

 Know when and where you can fly your drone

-To protect public safety and privacy, there are important restrictions you need to know about when flying a drone for personal or commercial purposes.
+To protect public safety and privacy, there are important restrictions you need to know about when flying a drone, regardless of its weight, for personal or commercial purposes.
 The City of Saskatoon has a bylaw in place regulating the take-off, landing or operation of a drone in outdoor public places.
-Bylaw No. 7767 Recreation Facilities and Parks Usage states that no person shall fly model aircraft or unmanned aerial vehicles (commonly known as drones) in outdoor public places such as a civic park or recreation facility except as permitted by the City of Saskatoon.

 Transport Canada has restrictions in place for operating these devices safely and legally to keep airspace users, the public and private property safe, including the need to obtain permission from landowners (which may include the City of Saskatoon) before flying your drone.
 Visit their drone rules website to learn more.

 Commercial Drone Flyover Request in Outdoor Public Places

 For City of Saskatoon approval for commercial drone flights in public places, fill out the Drone Flyover Request Form and submit to:

 City Hall, 222 3rd Avenue North, Saskatoon SK S7K 0J5